palantir/spark-tpcds-benchmark/readme.md

 The benchmark suite requires a storage layer, distributed (such as HDFS/S3/Azure Blob Storage) or local to store the generated test data, as well as the computation results.
 This tool supports running the benchmarks either in local spark mode on a single JVM, or with a cluster manager, such as YARN when running distributed benchmarks on several machines.

- - Run `./gradlew distTar` to build the initial distribution.
- - Get the distribution from `spark-tpcds-benchmark-runner/build/distributions/spark-tpcds-benchmark-<VERSION>.tgz`
+ - Download the latest version of the distribution from https://bintray.com/palantir/releases/spark-tpcds-benchmark.
  - Upload and unpack the distribution to a node in the cluster.
  - In the distribution, edit `var/conf/config.yml` to match the benchmarking environment you will run with. **Documentation for the various configurable options are described in the [config.yml](https://github.com/palantir/spark-tpcds-benchmark/blob/develop/spark-tpcds-benchmark-runner/var/conf/config.yml) file.**
 	- Storage Layer: